Running as a Service on Linux using Callback Drive for Amazon S3

 Running as service is designed simple, the following are the basic steps to configure:

-Open a terminal and create a new service file in /etc/systemd/system/s3drive.service to define how the S3 Drive service should run.
+Open a terminal and create a new service file in /etc/systemd/system/s3drive.service to define how the Callback Drive for Amazon S3 service should run.

 sudo systemctl daemon-reload